Reimagining Healthcare Book Trailer

 Play Video View Fees

-In this keynote Tom deconstructs today’s challenge by looking at how companies need to alter the way they communicate, engage with employees, and put in place long term strategies for a post Covid-19 era.
+In this keynote Tom deconstructs today’s challenges by looking at how companies can alter the way they communicate, engage with employees, and put in place long term strategies for succeeding in the modern marketplace.
 He will share specific tools, which he uses with company boards, such as scenario-based planning that need to become a critical part of every organization’s approach to planning.
 Tom will also cover the critical importance of the generational issue that HR will need to deal with, including the importance of creating a responsible remote work model.

 This is a watershed moment in history, during which some companies will reinvent themselves and the way they engage with employees, customers, and partners.
 Simply put, there is opportunity in the uncertainty.
-The take away will be a positive and realistic look at how businesses can both survive today’s crisis and build an organization that can withstand and navigate the forces of uncertainty that await long after Covid-19 has passed.
+The takeaway will be a positive and realistic look at how businesses can both navigate the new, complex world and build an organization that can withstand the forces of uncertainty.

 Revealing The Invisible: How Artificial Intelligence Is About To Change Everything.
 The world is at the precipice of one of the most dramatic shifts in history: the transition from an industrial society to one that is based on a deep understanding of an entirely new form of knowledge capital, behavior—our behaviors as well as those of the intelligent machines that we are building.